 Step 5: Create a Config File

 If you want to ensure that the tunnel starts on boot and runs in the background, we need to make a custom ingress config file.
-Feel free to use the template bellow to get things going.
+Feel free to use the template below to get things going.
 Make sure you replace the variables with your values where appropriate.

 tunnel: <NAME> credentials-file: /root/.cloudflared/<UUID>.json ingress: - service: http://localhost:<PORT>